 If you don't like getting your hands dirty, then this is not for you!
-I didn't

-    grow up eating traditional sloppy joes as a kid, the closest thing that came to

-    a Sloppy Joe in my house was picadillo on a roll (which is quite good by the

-    way) so when I got a recipe request for a low fat Sloppy Joe, I had to do some
+I didn't grow up eating traditional sloppy joes as a kid, the closest thing that came to a Sloppy Joe in my house was picadillo on a roll (which is quite good by the way) so when I got a recipe request for a lighter Sloppy Joe, I had to do some research.

-    research.

 Skinny Sloppy Joes

 Servings: 7 • Serving Size: 1/2 cup • Old Points: 2 pts • Points+: 3 pts

 Calories: 121.8 • Fat: 3.7 g • Protein: 13.7 g • Carb: 9.9 g • Fiber: 2.1 g